edstraus23/python_proj1/README.md

 # Flask Content Management System (python_proj1)

 This project creates a content management system using Flask as its Python-based web framework.
-It uses sqlite for the database and Sphinx to produce the output.
+It uses sqlite3 for the database and Sphinx to produce the output.

 ## Quick Start Instructions